 Step 1: Soak the Seeds

 Place the seed in a bucket with a moist compost mixture for three or four days.
 You will notice that the seed swells and produces a small, white growth.

 Step 2: Dry the Seeds

 You need to dry the seeds a bit so you can broadcast them.
 Spread them out on a concrete floor and allow to dry for 12 hours.
 You can then begin planting the pregerminated seed on your lawn area.
 Make sure you plant within 24 hours.

 Spread the pregerminated seed over the prepared soil.
 Make sure seeds are in good contact with soil surface, as this is important for rooting and establishment.

-Cover seeds with a very light mulch of compost or straw, according to Lawncare.net.
+Cover seeds with a very light mulch of compost or straw.
 Do not cover thickly because grass seed needs exposure to sunlight.

 Water the pregerminated seeds frequently.
-Lightly spray 3 to 4 times per day for 3 to 4 weeks.
-The pregerminated seeds will be evident in 3 to 4 days and it is important to keep them moist to allow rooting.
+Lightly spray three to four times per day for three to four weeks.
+The pregerminated seeds will be evident in three to four days, and it is important to keep them moist to allow rooting.

 J. Lang Wood

 J. Lang Wood's stories, essays and articles have been seen in journals across the country and online.
 She is a published short story and essay writer who specializes in travel topics, pets, medical subjects, Florida history, environmental issues, political and business topics.
 She is the author of the novel "Strays" and holds an Associate of Arts in chemistry from College of DuPage.